Chipotle sues Sweetgreen for trademark infringement over 'chipotle chicken' bowl

 Chipotle's lawsuit said Sweetgreen's "very similar and directly competitive" bowl is an attempt to capitalize on the Chipotle brand and likely to confuse consumers.

+Sweetgreen said in a statement that it was aware of the lawsuit and does not comment on pending litigation.

-In a statement, Chipotle chief corporate affairs officer Laurie Schalow said the company will "take appropriate actions whenever necessary" to protect its trademarks.
+Chipotle chief corporate affairs officer Laurie Schalow said in a statement that the company will "take appropriate actions whenever necessary" to protect its trademarks.

 Sweetgreen announced the bowl in a March 30 press release, describing it as "the latest iteration of Sweetgreen’s menu innovation strategy, as the brand evolves beyond salads to introduce a bowl without any greens."